 You'd think it would be simple to program something to do something simple.
 Despite what some people may tell you, you're right.
-That is, however, if you're not a complete moron.
-However, some people seem to be under the impression that any simple task is a gargantuan effort that requires the importation of several processor-heavy, 100-megabyte libraries just to set up.
-This leads to machines capable of performing 2 billion complex calculations per second being brought to their knees with spin-locks and memory leaks and, in a perfect world, these programmers, and the manufacturers who made these devices, would all be bankrupt.
+In a perfect world, we wouldn't have programmers who constantly assumed that any simple task is a gargantuan effort that requires the importation of several processor-heavy, 100-megabyte libraries just to set up.
+In a perfect world, machines capable of performing 2 billion complex calculations per second wouldn't be brought to their knees by spin-locks and memory leaks.
+And, in a perfect world, these programmers, and the manufacturers who made these devices, would all be bankrupt.

 This is not a perfect world.